Kerala House

 Kerala House is the official state mission of Government of Kerala at New Delhi.
 Each state of India has to maintain a statutory representative and state mission house in the capital to liaison with the Central Government on behalf of the state.

 The complex belongs to the Kerala state government, which is represented by Hon.
 Resident Commissioner of Kerala state administration.
 The complex is located in the heart of New Delhi city at Jantar Mantar Road.
 The current Resident commissioner is Shri.
-Puneeth Kumar IAS, a senior IAS official.
+Ajith Kumar IAS, a senior IAS official.